-Factor II deficiency is a blood clotting (coagulation) problem that occurs when there is a lack of a substance (prothrombin) that is needed for blood to clot.
+Factor II deficiency is a blood clotting (coagulation) problem that occurs when there is a lack of a substance called prothrombin.

-When you bleed, the body launches a series of reactions that help the blood clot.
+When you bleed, series of reactions take place in the body that help healthy blood clots form.
 This is called the coagulation cascade.
 The process involves special proteins called coagulation or clotting factors.
-When one or more of these clotting factors are missing, there is usually a higher chance of bleeding.
+You may have a higher chance of excess bleeding when one or more of these clotting factors are missing.

-This disorder occurs when the body does not have enough factor II, an important blood clotting protein.
-Factor II deficiency that runs in families (inherited) is very rare.
-Both parents must be carriers to pass it to their children.
-A family history of a bleeding disorder is a potential risk factor.
+This disorder occurs when the body does not have enough an important blood clotting protein called factor II.
+The condition runs in families (inherited) and is very rare.
+Both parents must have the gene to pass the disorder to their children.
+A family history of a bleeding disorder can be a risk factor.

 Most commonly, factor II deficiency is caused by:

-You can ease the stress of illness by joining a support group where members share common experiences and problems.
-See hemophilia - resources.
+You can ease the stress of illness by joining a support group [link 091-2204] where members share common experiences and problems.

 The outcome can be good with proper treatment.

-This is a life-long bleeding disorder if you get it from your parents.
+This is a life-long bleeding disorder if you inherit it the condition.

 Severe bleeding, even into the brain, can occur.

-Go to the emergency room or call the local emergency number (such as 911) if you have unexplained or long-term blood loss or if you can't control the bleeding.
+Get emergency treatment right away if you have unexplained or long-term blood loss, or if you can't control the bleeding.